- US Online Poker

 Kentucky has tried twice in two years to pass a bill covering both sports betting and online poker (but not online casinos).
 The second effort looked more promising than the first for a variety of reasons, but still failed to make it out of the House.

-Although Rep. Adam Koenig is trying a third time this year, the odds are now in fact worse than ever.
+Although Rep. Adam Koenig tried a third time this year, the odds were now in fact worse than ever.
 For one thing, Kentucky’s laws are such that there’s a shorter legislative session and more votes required to pass such a bill in non-budget (odd-numbered) years than in budget (even-numbered) years.

 Moreover, a couple of decisions by Kentucky courts make the situation more complicated.
 First, there’s a battle over the state’s historical horse racing machines that will distract from any other gambling-related topic.
 Second, the state’s Supreme Court reversed its Court of Appeals and reinstated a massive $870 million judgment against PokerStars, which sends a hostile message to the industry and make chill any lobbying efforts.
 In all likelihood, 2021 will be another dud of a year for the Bluegrass State, though Koenig will probably try again in 2022 with somewhat better prospects.